Mario Suárez (footballer): Watford

 On 30 January 2016, after weeks of negotiations, Watford announced the signing of Suárez on a four-and-a-half-year contract, for a €4 million transfer fee.
 His first Premier League appearance occurred four days later, as he came on as an 87th-minute substitute for Étienne Capoue in a 0–0 home draw against Chelsea.

 Suárez signed for Valencia CF on a season-long loan deal on 16 August 2016, with an option of a subsequent purchase.
 He scored his first brace as a senior on 16 October, in a 2–1 victory at Sporting de Gijón.

 Later years

 On 11 July 2017, Suárez transferred to Chinese Super League side Guizhou Hengfeng Zhicheng FC.
 He returned to Spain on 31 January 2019, joining Rayo Vallecano on a six-month contract.
+He helped the latter to achieve top-tier promotion at the end of the 2020–21 campaign, contributing 30 games and two goals (110 and 12 during his spell).

+Suárez announced his retirement from football in October 2023, aged 36.

 International career

 Suárez played for Spain in the 2007 FIFA U-20 World Cup in Canada.
 He scored a penalty in the match against Zambia, in a 2–1 win.
 Subsequently, he appeared for the under-21s at the 2009 UEFA European Championship in Sweden, in an eventual group stage exit.

-On 6 February 2013, Suárez earned his first cap with the full side, playing the last 20 minutes of the 3–1 friendly win over Uruguay in Doha, Qatar.
+On 6 February 2013, Suárez earned his first cap for the full side, playing the last 20 minutes of the 3–1 friendly win over Uruguay in Doha, Qatar.